-This page provides a complete reference for all available Vercel Sandbox CLI commands.
-The Sandbox CLI, based on the Docker CLI, allows you to manage sandboxes, execute commands, copy files, and more from the command line.
+The Sandbox CLI, based on the Docker CLI, allows you to manage sandboxes, execute commands, copy files, and more from your terminal.
+This page provides a complete reference for all available commands.

 Get help information for all available sandbox commands: